binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Giving up Secrets {#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets}

 In many cases, hosting providers can be, and in many cases are [forced](http://www.stuff.co.nz/business/industries/67546433/Spies-request-data-from-Trade-Me) by governing authorities to [give up](https://www.stuff.co.nz/business/95116991/trade-me-fields-thousands-of-requests-for-member-information) your and your customers secrets.
 This is a really bad place to be in and it is very common place now, you may not even know it’s happened.
 The NZ Herald [covered a story](http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11481516) in which Senior lawyers and the Privacy Commissioner have told the Herald of concerns about the practise which sees companies coerced into giving up information to the police.
 Instead of seeking legal order, police have asked companies to hand over information to assist with the "maintenance of the law", threatened them with prosecution if they tell the person about whom they are interested and accept data with no record keeping to show how often requests are made.
-The request from police carries no legal force at all yet is regularly complied with
+The request from police carries no legal force at all yet is regularly complied with.

 #### Location of Data